-Monthly averaged May sea ice concentration (SIC) data between 1979 and 2021 were used to create a May SIC climate(complex) network, and similarly for sea surface temperature (SST).
-Individual SIC(SST) grid cells were first clustered into regions of spatio-temporal homogeneity by using a community detection algorithm (see Gregory et al, 2020).
+Monthly averaged June sea ice concentration (SIC) data between 1979 and 2021 were used to create a June SIC climate(complex) network.
+Individual SIC grid cells were first clustered into regions of spatio-temporal homogeneity by using a community detection algorithm (see Gregory et al, 2020).
 Links between each of these network regions (covariance) were then passed into a Bayesian Linear Regression to derive an estimate on the prior distribution of the regression parameters.
 Subsequently a posterior distribution of the regression parameters was then derived in order to generate the forecast of September sea ice extent.